 Summary: We’ve all heard about cyber attacks – they’re one of the most serious threats facing all businesses today, and are becoming increasingly high-profile.
 But what is a cyber attack?
 Simply put, it refers to hackers and other cyber criminals working round the clock to try and infiltrate networks and servers in order to steal classified data credit card details and personal information.
 Sometimes, it may seem that attacks are inevitable.
 However, by following several routine steps and implementing certain strategies, you’ll be able to easily and quickly secure your workplace.

 Many businesses and workplaces deal with confidential data, sensitive information and have databases containing client payment details.
-Over the past few years, many high-profile business were subject to major security breaches resulting in enormous losses and widespread embarrassment.
+Over the past few years, many high-profile businesses were subject to major security breaches resulting in enormous losses and widespread embarrassment.
 Over the course of the last nine months alone, many high-profile organizations were subject to major data breaches.
 Some notable cyber attacks in the last year include:

 - Equifax: Equifax was the victim of a major breach in 2017.
 Hackers were able to steal the personal information of over 140 million customers.
 This information was then used to steal people’s identities and bank account details.